Tbloom9787/financial-tracker/README.md

 # FinancialTracker
-CPSC 362: Software Engineer Project - FinancialTracker is a financial analysis tool that implements a web scraper to crawl the Yahoo Finance API.
+FinancialTracker is a financial analysis tool that implements a web scraper to crawl the Yahoo Finance API.
 The data is then stored in our own Django REST API to be used for visualization and algorithmic predictions of the individual stocks.
 The final product will be a web application with frontend in HTML5, CSS3, and Vue.js using the Vuetify Framework requesting to our backend Django API.

 ## Getting Started

 First, to get started on deployment you must clone the github repository.
-Go to the desired directory to place the project and clone the repository in a Git Bash terminal using the command 'git clone https://github.com/Abeeaad97/FinancialTracker.git.
+Go to the desired directory to place the project and clone the repository in a Git Bash terminal using the command 'git clone https://github.com/Tbloom9787/FinancialTracker.git.
 After doing so, enter in to the project directory and follow steps under "Installing".

 ### Prerequisites